10 Places I’m Dying To Visit In 2020

 Where to travel in 2020

 I’m a little later than usual posting this, but it’s because I was struggling a bit on how to approach it.
 The thing is, in the past I’ve truly listed places I was dying to visit in the coming year that I would actually be trying to plan a trip to.
 But that meant that there were some perpetual entries since I still haven’t gotten around to visiting, say, the Greek Isles or South Africa.
-You can see the 2017 list, 2018 list, and 2019 list if you’re interested as well.
+You can see the 2017 list, 2018 list, and 2019 list if you’re interested as well (and heck, let’s travel to the future with 2021, since 2020 was a garbage dumpster fire).

 So I’ve approached this a bit differently this year, not only through a lens of places *I’m* dying to visit, but also including a few places I’ve been but I believe YOU should be dying to visit (if you haven’t already been).
 So this is even more of a “where to travel in 2020” post than normal.
 Hopefully this gets you travel-giddy and poring through flight options…